Nodedb

 • Build a real-time GraphRAG application that joins knowledge graphs with vector search in a single query

-• Replace your stack of PostgreSQL + Redis + Neo4j + Elasticsearch + TileDB with one database for a multi-tenant SaaS platform
+• Replace a stack of PostgreSQL + Redis + Neo4j + Elasticsearch + TileDB with one database for a multi-tenant SaaS platform

 • Implement bitemporal data management for financial audit trails with GDPR-compliant erasure